 The profile of the drill may not be the absolute smallest on our list, but it is pretty close.
 At 3 ⅔” inches, only the Makitas offer a smaller profile.
 However, at this profile range, only the Milwaukee provides a ½” chuck allowing you to use the full suite of professional bits.

 Finally, the Milwaukee is without question the most expensive product on our list–regardless the category.
-However, if you want a professional right angle drill in a cordless model, this is still worth the investment.
+However, if you want a professional right angle drill in a cordless right angle drill, this is still worth the investment.

-DEWALT DW120K 7 Amp 1/2-Inch Joist and Stud Drill – The Best Corded Right Angle Drill for Electricians
+9. DEWALT DW120K Review – The Best for Electricians Review

 First, the DW120K features the most powerful corded motor with an adequate profile at 7 amps and 4 ½” respectively.
 This will provide the power you need while still being able to fit into those hard to reach spaces the other DeWalt is simply too large to get at.

-Moreover, the drill setting for this product is supposed to be 600 rpms, something that will often not suffice.
+Moreover, the drill setting for this product is supposed to be 600 rpms, something that will often not sufficient.
 Ultimately, this means that this drill is designed for torque more than anything else.

 Still, it does feature a ½” chuck to fit any professional bit you throw at it.
 Though, it does weigh 15 pounds which makes the side handle more of a necessity than an additional feature.